Vincent Trocheck: Carolina Hurricanes (2020–2022)

-New York Rangers (2022–present)
+New York Rangers (2022–2026)

 Trocheck (left) fighting Jared McCann during a game against the Seattle Kraken in 2023.

 Following his career-best season, Trocheck signed a seven-year, $39.375 million contract with the New York Rangers on July 13, 2022.
 In the first year of his new contract, Trocheck accumulated 22 goals and 42 assists through 82 games.

 During the 2023–24 season, Trocheck experienced another breakout campaign and set new career highs in goals, assists, and points.
 The league recognized his efforts by naming him to the 2024 NHL All-Star Game.
 He finished the regular season with a career-high 25 goals and 50 assists for 75 points through 77 games.
 Trocheck was subsequently recognised by the Rangers with their Steven McDonald Extra Effort Award.
 In the 2024 Stanley Cup playoffs, Trocheck and the Rangers went undefeated through their first seven games.
 After sweeping the Washington Capitals, the Rangers won the first three games of their second-round series against the Carolina Hurricanes.
 In Game 2, Trocheck recorded his first career playoff overtime goal and matched the franchise record for the longest goal streak in playoff history.
 Although Rangers' undefeated run would end in Game 4, they advanced to the Eastern Conference Finals against the Florida Panthers.
 Throughout the first two series, Trocheck earned praise from hockey pundits for his playmaking abilities and was referred to as the "Rangers' do-it-all hero" by sportswriter Greg Wyshynski.
 Trocheck scored the first goal for the Rangers in the Eastern Conference Finals and finished the series with eight goals and 12 assists for 20 points.

+Utah Mammoth (2026–present)

+On July 1, 2026, Trocheck was traded to the Utah Mammoth in exchange for Sean Durzi, prospect Cole Beaudoin, and a 2027 third-round pick.

 International play

 As a citizen of the United States, Trocheck has represented his home country at both the junior and senior levels.
 He first represented Team USA's U18 team during the 2010 Ivan Hlinka Memorial Tournament, where he helped them win a silver medal.
 Following this tournament, Trocheck represented the United States men's national junior ice hockey team in the 2013 World Junior Championships.
 During the tournament, Trocheck tallied three goals and three assists for six points en route to a gold medal.

 Trocheck was named to Team USA's senior team the following year to compete at the 2014 IIHF World Championship.
 Trocheck went pointless over seven games as Team USA failed to medal in the tournament.
 On September 2, 2016, it was announced that Trocheck would compete for Team North America in the 2016 World Cup of Hockey as a replacement for Sean Monahan.
 Team North America consisted of players from both Canada and the United States who were under 23 years of age.
 He scored one goal in three games in the tournament.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.